 The Foundation leases office premises at 190 Turnbull Court, Cambridge, Ontario under a 5 year lease at a base rent of \$2,450 monthly plus common area costs, property taxes and maintenance.
-The lease expires June 2021.
+The lease was due to expire in June 2023, however subsequent to year end, the Foundation signed a Lease Termination Agreement effective May 1, 2022.

 The Foundation has a donor agreement with the owner of the premises at 190 Turnbull Court, Cambridge, Ontario that states that in each year of the lease the donor will make a donation to the Foundation in an amount at least equivalent to the base rent plus common area costs, property taxes and maintenance.
-This donor agreement expires June 2021.